List of airports in Sierra Leone

 This is a list of airports in Sierra Leone, sorted by location.

 Sierra Leone, officially the Republic of Sierra Leone, is a country in West Africa.
 It is bordered by Guinea to the north, Liberia to the southeast, and the Atlantic Ocean to the southwest.
 Sierra Leone covers a total area of 71740 km2 and has a population estimated at 6.4 million.
 The country is a constitutional republic comprising three provinces and the Western Area, which are further divided into fourteen districts.
 The capital and largest city of Sierra Leone is Freetown.

-The country's main international airport is Lungi International Airport, located across the Sierra Leone River from Sierra Leone's capital, Freetown.
+The country's main international airport is Freetown International Airport, located across the Sierra Leone River from Sierra Leone's capital, Freetown.
 All scheduled commercial airline services in Sierra Leone come to or take off from Lungi.

 Airports

 Names shown in bold indicate the airport has scheduled passenger service on commercial airlines.